Isabellvse/Isabellvse/README.md

 # Welcome to my GitHub page!

-My name is Isabell Victoria Strandby Ernst or just..
-Isabell.
+My name is Isabell Victoria Strandby Ernst... or just Isabell.
 I hold a PhD in Biochemistry and Molecular Biology from the University of Southern Denmark, which I completed in August 2024.
 I am currently a Postdoctoral Researcher in the [MadLab](https://github.com/madsen-lab) group at the same department and institution.
 My doctoral research spanned both wet-lab and dry-lab work, focusing on single-cell multiomic techniques applied to Islets of Langerhans from mice.
 As a researcher, I am motivated by a desire to engage in work that is meaningful, while prioritizing transparency, organization, and reproducibility in research practices.

 <p align="center">
   <i>Let's connect!</i>